It’s been there for months, lurking in the

 Of course, had we taken that route, we’d still need a place to craft, so we had earmarked the space off the kitchen as a temporary craft room:

-At some point last summer, as my new kitchen slowly transformed from dream to reality, it occured to me that I’d rather have my craft room upstairs, in the world of light and the living.
+At some point last summer, as my new kitchen slowly transformed from dream to reality, it occurred to me that I’d rather have my craft room upstairs, in the world of light and the living.
 I’d had enough of dank, dark basements at the old house.
 I’ve become a creature of the light since moving down South.

 I know my babes had grand plans for the space off the kitchen, but I just couldn’t shake the idea that my craft room should be connected to my kitchen!
 My job and my hobby, all in one interconnected space!
 My very own Jobby Lobby!